15 Facts About 'Where's Waldo?'

 When David Bennett, art director of Walker Books, was looking to produce a picture book similar to Philippe Dupasquier’s Busy Places series, he needed someone who could specialize in one thing: crowd scenes.
 While he knew Handford would be perfect for the job, someone at Walker didn’t think a book of crowds—no matter how well illustrated—would be enough.
 According to Walker’s character publisher, Donna Cassanova, someone at the company came up with a way to turn a crowd scene into something far more interactive for readers.

-Though no one can quite pin down who this "someone" was, the idea worked, and when the first book, Where's Wally?, hit the UK in 1987, it began something of a phenomenon.
-The first four books sold more than 18 million copies worldwide in the first four years of the series' existence, far outpacing other children's books of the time (which would sell around 50,000 typically).
+When the first book, Where’s Wally?, hit the UK in 1987, it became something of a phenomenon.
+The first four books sold more than 18 million copies worldwide in the first four years of the series’ existence, far outpacing other children’s books of the time (which would sell around 50,000 typically).
 Since then, the series has sold more than 55 million books, and is available in more than 35 countries and 30 languages.

 When Wally made the jump to the U.S. publishing market, he got a new moniker.
 John G. Keller, vice president and publisher of children’s books for Little, Brown at the time, wasn’t a fan of the name Wally.
 He told The New York Times that the name “reminded me of Wallis Simpson,” who married King Edward VIII after he abdicated the throne of England for her.
 And so Wally became Waldo—and that’s far from the only name given to the bespectacled world traveler.
 To name just a few: In Germany, he’s known as Walter; in France, Charlie; in Vietnam, Van Lang; in Lithuania, Jonas; and in Italy, Ubaldo.